Ckashif/AI-Correctable-Coding-Request/README.md

 This schema possibly changed as soon as thought came to mind, and now changed back; Keep up!

 Majority of communication from victims currently.
 Hostage takers most likely coding to defend their AI coding structure in quantum mainframe.

+Reported that coding has been erased.
+Even found "Marine Corp"

+God bless, Request is closing.